 MWRA's high rates are an ongoing credit concern as flexibility continues to diminish.
-Average combined rates within MWRA based on the authority's advisory board's most recent rate survey for fiscal 2015 were around \$1,500 per year (based on 120 hundred cubic feet of water usage), registering at 2% of median household income (MHI), which is also Fitch's affordability threshold.
+Average combined charges within MWRA, based on the authority's advisory board's most recent rate survey for fiscal 2016, were just over \$1,500 per year (based on 120 hundred cubic feet of water usage).
+This total is 2% of median household income (MHI), which is Fitch's affordability threshold.
 However, the size of needed rate hikes has trended downward in recent years as annual capital spending has begun to decline to a more manageable level.
-Over the five years through fiscal 2015 the authority raised rates on average a moderate 2.98% annually.
-Rates were increased by 3.4% annually in fiscals 2015 and 2016 and just 3.34% in fiscal 2017.
+Over the five years through fiscal 2016 the authority raised rates on average a moderate 3.4% annually, and just 3.34% in fiscal 2017.

 MWRA's long-term rate forecast also continues to trend below prior estimates.
-Rates forecasted to climb by as much as 5.2% annually by 2021 are now estimated to increase by 3.8% through fiscal 2022.
-Actual rate adjustments may be less, though, as MWRA has prudently been applying surplus revenues to level off near-term escalations in debt service costs.
-Beyond fiscal 2023 debt service carrying costs begin to drop off, which should afford the authority capacity to limit growth in rate adjustments in future years.
+Rates originally projected to climb by as much as 5.2% annually by 2021 are now estimated to increase by 3.8% through fiscal 2022.
+Actual rate adjustments may be less though, as MWRA has prudently been applying surplus revenues to level off near-term escalations in debt service costs.
+Beyond fiscal 2023 debt service carrying costs begin to drop off, which should allow the authority to limit future rate increases.